When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Individual Source Discussion

+This southern galaxy is well covered by ALMA but inaccessible to the SMA and VLA observations considered here, leaving no archival points below 86~GHz and limited leverage on broad spectral trends.
+The 349.4~GHz ALMA anchor shown in Figure~\ref{fig:sed_4945} sets the 230~GHz continuum estimate.
+Thermal dust is negligible under our extrapolation.
+Given the star-formation-dominated low-frequency continuum, we do not adopt the $\approx34$~mJy~beam$^{-1}$ extended-jet estimate produced by the low-frequency extrapolation.

-22~GHz water masers in this source trace a Keplerian disk within $\sim$0.3~pc from the SMBH \citep{Greenhill1997}.
-While the angular distribution of blue-shifted components is roughly linear, the red-shifted components do not mirror the structure of their blue-shifted counterparts, and the positional errors of individual water maser components are substantial.
-Furthermore, the low declination of the source limited the range of observed hour angles, resulting in phase measurements with significant statistical errors.
-For these reasons, the mass measurement for the source provided is not well constrained.
+At 22~GHz, the masers trace a Keplerian disk within $\sim$0.3~pc \citep{Greenhill1997}.
+The blueshifted components are roughly linear, but the redshifted side is not a mirror image, and individual maser positions have substantial errors.
+The low declination also restricted the hour-angle coverage, increasing the statistical uncertainty in the phase measurements.
+These limitations are why we treat the mass estimate cautiously.

-In addition to the well-known 22~GHz water maser emission, NGC~4945 has also been observed to exhibit water maser transitions at 183~GHz and 321~GHz \citep{Humphreys2016, Hagiwara2021, Pesce2016}.
-The 321~GHz components do not map one-to-one with the velocities of the 22~GHz emission.
-Rather, and quite intriguingly, the 321~GHz peaks fall precisely where the 22~GHz emission drops off.
-Since 321~GHz water masers have a higher optimal kinetic temperature, they may originate in the accretion disk at radii interior to those traced by the 22~GHz emission.
+Higher-frequency water masers are also present at 183 and 321~GHz \citep{Humphreys2016, Hagiwara2021, Pesce2016}.
+The 321~GHz peaks do not map one-to-one onto the 22~GHz velocities; instead, they appear where the 22~GHz emission drops off.
+Because 321~GHz masers prefer higher kinetic temperatures, they may arise at smaller disk radii than the 22~GHz transition.
+The reported correlation between 321~GHz continuum variability and water maser components has been linked to X-ray activity, supporting an AGN-core origin for at least part of the submm-mm continuum.